 “Corporal Hand… just what the f*ck, in the south-central highlands of Tarnation to you think you’re doing, you Goddamned clown?!”

 Could it be?
 Had it truly been so?
 Indeed I had thrashed my way back toward my lost patrol and halted right in the smack of dab back into my patrol held up in their assault position.
 From their perspective they had witnessed some guy run up into their midst and fire three rounds into the air.

 The cadre hated my explanation.
 I hated it too.
 I could not make the raid with my patrol since I had no gas mask.
 More over, the enemy was already firing at us from their fenced-in compound due to the compromise of my rifle shots:

-The next morning at first light, a cadre Sergeant took me back to the patrol base in a jeep where I quite quickly found my gas mask perfectly poise beside the mound that was my buried cat hole.
+The next morning at first light, a cadre sergeant took me back to the patrol base in a jeep where I quite quickly found my gas mask perfectly poised beside the mound that was my buried cat hole.

 “I should dig up that cat hole and crawl in there because I’m a piece of sh*t too!”
 I postulated.

 “What did you say, Hand?”